qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do mark all read using email app
 - is there a way to select all of my emails and mark them as read
 - how do i mark all my emails as read unread i have of emails i want to mark them as read
-- how do i mark all as read of a of a of of
 - how do i my email mark all as read
 - is there a way to mark all as read
 - is there a way to mark all as read in the app have searched and cannot find it